Search This Blog

 Everyone Saw The New Reports

 The nation was captured right from the first news report.
 It was a case that got under everyone's skin; familiar TV reporters all told us of the rising death toll among babies and infants in the Countess of Chester Hospital.
 The wider media would speculate, were these deaths negligence?
 Maybe there was a criminal element or incompetence?
 The knock-on effect for the police was the tremendous public expectation to catch someone.
-It was 2017 when coverage began and the news story itself created intense 'turn the telly up' moments, amplifying the daily need to find out if they had uncovered that one person.
+It was 2017 when coverage began and the news story itself created intense 'turn the telly up' moments, amplifying the daily need to find out if they had uncovered that one evil person.

 The Early Media Coverage Was Attention Grabbing: